-- Construct new wells a minimum of 45 feet from vibration-sensitive receptors.
+- ► Construct new wells a minimum of 45 feet from vibration-sensitive receptors.
 Avoid constructing wells within 30 feet of vibration-sensitive land uses located in California and 275 feet of vibration-sensitive land uses located in Arizona; - A disturbance coordinator will be designated by the project applicant, which will post contact information in a conspicuous location near the entrance so that it is clearly visible to nearby receivers most likely to be disturbed.
 The coordinator will manage complaints resulting from the construction vibration.
 Reoccurring disturbances will be evaluated by a qualified acoustical consultant retained by the project applicant to ensure compliance with applicable standards.
 The disturbance coordinator will contact nearby vibration-sensitive receptors, advising them of the construction schedule.

 Timing: Upon commencement of construction activities being performed in proximity to vibration-sensitive receptors.

-Responsibility /: PG&E shall be responsible for the implementation of these measures.
-DTSC shall be responsible for ensuring compliance.
-Significance a after Mitigation: The impact would be less than significant after implementation of the measures detailed above.
-Mitigation Measure NOISE-1 would ensure construction of new wells would occur sufficient distances from vibration-sensitive land uses and receptors to prevent property damage and annoyances.
-IMPACT NOISE-2 result in intermitte conveyance, utili activities could pe ed Construction-Related Noise Levels.
-Implementation of the proposed project would ent construction activities associated with the installation of new wells, roadways, water ties, roadways, water filtration facilities, operations, and maintenance.
-These construction otentially expose sensitive receptors to noise levels in excess of the applicable noise result in a substantial increase in ambient noise levels.
-As a result, this impact would be ificant.
+Responsibility: PG&E shall be responsible for the implementation of these measures.
+DTSC detailed above.
+Mitigation Measure NOISE-1 would ensure construction of new wells would occur sufficient distances from vibration-sensitive land uses and receptors to prevent property damage and annovances.

+Significance after Mitigation: The impact would be less than significant after implementation of the measures

+IMPACT NOISE-2 Project-Generated Construction-Related Noise Levels.
+Implementation of the proposed project would result in intermittent construction activities associated with the installation of new wells, roadways, water conveyance, utilities, roadways, water filtration facilities, operations, and maintenance.
+These construction activities could potentially expose sensitive receptors to noise levels in excess of the applicable noise standards and/or result in a substantial increase in ambient noise levels.
+As a result, this impact would be potentially significant.